 Chuck was a transition era modeler with strong family ties to the Southern Pacific Coast Division.
 Chuck enjoyed applying prototypically authentic operating rules and practices to model railroad layouts.
 His own Chittenden, Pajaro and Coyote depicted the Southern Pacific between Watsonville and San Jose and uses C/MRI with full ABS/CTC signaling in compliance with the prototype in that era.

 Chuck was the principal designer of the cpNode system.
 Working with Dr. Bruce Chubb, MMR, Chuck wrote the draft for CMRInet for submission to the NMRA as User Group Specification LCS-9.10.

-Chuck presented clinics on practical signaling of model railroads using Arduino at regional and national meets and enjoys the challenge of studying and learning new signaling systems.
-Pre-1950 North American railroad signaling equipment, practices, and rules are of particular interest and focus.
+Chuck presented clinics on practical signaling of model railroads using Arduino at regional and national meets and enjoyed the challenge of studying and learning new signaling systems.
+Pre-1950 North American railroad signaling equipment, practices, and rules were a particular interest and focus.

 Chuck was a long time member of the Southern Pacific Historical and Technical Society and was the project manager in charge of the restoration of the Southern Pacific interlocking tower at Santa Clara.